Alibaba-MIIL/ASL/README.md

 ## Frequently Asked Questions
 Some questions are repeatedly asked in the issues section. make sure to review them before starting a new issue:
-- Regarding combining ASL with other technics, see [link](https://github.com/Alibaba-MIIL/ASL/issues/35)
+- Regarding combining ASL with other techniques, see [link](https://github.com/Alibaba-MIIL/ASL/issues/35)
 - Regarding training script, see [link](https://github.com/Alibaba-MIIL/ASL/issues/25#issuecomment-739889051)